 Brooklyn-based nine-piece (or ten depending on your perspective) Turkuaz has embarked on an extensive west coast summer tour.
-Fortunately for these guys and gals, their tour began with a rowdy late-night set at the renowned High Sierra Music Festival in Quincy, CA. Following the after their Thursday night shindig, they are cruising down the coast to give the folks of San Diego a dose of funk-rock that will surely blow the rafters out of Winstons Ocean Beach.
+Fortunately for these guys and gals, their tour began with a rowdy late-night set at the renowned High Sierra Music Festival in Quincy, CA. This set quickly followed their Thursday night shindig, and they are cruising down the coast to give the folks of San Diego a dose of funk-rock that will surely blow the rafters out of Winstons Ocean Beach.

 San Diego Music Examiner recently spoke with guitarist/vocalist/songwriter David Brandwein while the band was picking up some essentials at an undisclosed Guitar Center in southern California.

-Brandwein seemed enthused about this tour, especially after kicking off with such a cherished slot.
+Brandwein seemed enthused about this tour, especially after kicking off with such a cherished slot at High Sierra.

 "When you tour as much as we do, we really make it a point to come up with new tunes to avoid becoming stale," said Brandwein.
 "Typically, I (or one of us) will come up with a groove, then we all collaborate to find our parts, and then I come in and write out the lyrics."